wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 **Trainings** will be confirmed once teams are sorted.

 **Costs:**
-U15 - Fees Approx $165 – Playing in Manawatu
+U15 - Fee Approx $195 (including rugby socks) – Playing in Manawatu Competition
-U16 - Fee Approx $180 – Playing in Manawatu
+U16 - Fee Approx $195 (incl rugby socks) – Playing in Manawatu Competition
-1st XV Fee Approx $165 – Playing in Manawatu
+1st XV Fee Approx $195 (incl rugby socks) – Playing in Manawatu Competition

-NB: Fees need to be paid prior to the start of the regular season.
-No pay no play.
+Girls 1st XV – Fee Approx $195 (incl rugby socks) - Play in Whanganui Competition
+                     Term 2 & 3.
+Play in Manawatu competition Term 3.

+NB: At print time of this booklet, confirmation on where these competitions will be played is not available.
+The above fees will be less than half if playing in Whanganui only.

-**1st XV Head Coach:** Mike Lama
+**1st XV Head Coach:** TBC
-**Girls Rugby Coach:** Rob Roy
+**Girls Rugby Coach:** TBC